 Top the cold cheesecake, still in the pan, with a layer of remaining 12 ladyfingers dipped in the coffee mixture.
 Transfer the cake to the freezer until completely frozen, 3-4 hours or overnight.

 In a medium-size bowl, whip the 1 ½ cups cold heavy cream with the mixer on high speed until it thickens and soft peaks begin to form.
-With the mixer still running, add 2 tbsp sugar and beat until the stiff peaks form.
+With the mixer still running, add 2 tablespoon sugar and beat until the stiff peaks form.
 Do not over mix!
-Beat in 1 tbsp vanilla.
+Beat in 1 tablespoon vanilla.

 Gently fold in the 8 oz. mascarpone with a rubber spatula.

 Remove the cake from the freezer and let it stand at room temperature for about 10 minutes.
 Spoon the ⅔ of the mascarpone mixture on the top of the cheesecake and even out with a frosting spatula.
 Since the cheesecake is still very cold, the mascarpone cream will set fast.